 This article explores the technique of massage therapy.
 Next, it provides an overview of Medicare, examining what parts of the program cover the treatment.
 Then, it looks at other therapies Medicare covers, as well as the associated costs.
 Lastly, it describes programs that may help with alternative therapy costs.

 Massage therapy is the manipulation of the soft tissues of the body.
 It aims to help manage certain health conditions or foster wellness.
 The technique is an alternative treatment used by various cultures for centuries.

-Therapists use many different massage techniques, with Swedish or classical massage being the most common in Western countries, according to the National Center for Complementary and Integrative Health (NCCIH).
+Therapists use many different massage techniques, with Swedish or classical massage being the most common in Western countries, according to the

 There are few scientific studies investigating the possible benefits of massage therapy.
 However, the NCCIH note that preliminary research suggests the treatment may promote: